DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: data

 \section{data}

-To support the DESI galaxy survey, we generate mock galaxy samples along with their corresponding dark matter density and velocity fields within a DESI-like light cone.
-These mock data sets are essential for studying the mapping between galaxies and the underlying large-scale structure of the universe, as well as for testing and validating cosmological analysis pipelines.
-The mock samples are constructed through a multi-step process that includes N-body simulations, halo and subhalo identification, galaxy population modeling, and the incorporation of survey selection effects.
+To support the DESI galaxy survey, we generate mock galaxy samples along with their corresponding mass density and velocity fields of dark matter within a DESI-like light cone.
+These mock data sets are essential for studying the mapping between galaxies and the underlying LSS of the Universe, as well as for testing and validating cosmological analysis pipelines.
+The mock samples are constructed through a multistep process that includes N-body simulations, halo and subhalo identifications, galaxy population modeling, and the incorporation of survey selection effects.
 This section outlines the methodology utilized to generate these mock samples, based on the procedures described in \citet{2024MNRAS.529.4015G}.